hai-vr/documentation/docs/basis/avatar-customization/vixxy/index.md

 - ❌ Cannot change any other property.
 - ❌ Cannot translate, scale, or rotate objects.

+### Multiple object groups

+If you need to change the properties of different objects in a different way, press + to create another group.

 ### Display a number inside TextMeshPro

 The text inside TextMeshPro components and Text components can be modified.
 Here are some examples to get you started: